-Consider signing up for one of the League’s task forces, which work in conjunction with the four LMC policy committees.
+Consider participating in one of the League’s task forces that work in conjunction with the League’s four policy committees.

-Learn, network, and help develop the League’s legislative platform on these specific issues by joining your colleagues in serving on a 2014 LMC task force.
-The League has three task forces: the Development Finance Task Force (formerly the TIF Task Force), the Elections Task Force, and the Telecommunications Task Force.
+Learn, network, and help develop the League’s legislative platform on specific issues by joining your colleagues in serving on an LMC task force.
+The League has four task forces: the Data Practices Task Force, the Development Finance Task Force, the Elections Task Force, and the Telecommunications Task Force.

 It is a great way to become involved with the League, network, and learn about different ways of doing things.
 Task force members share and become aware of federal-level issues and associations.
 In additions, members are sometimes consulted or called upon during the legislative session for their particular expertise on an issue and service to the task force.

-Contact Laura Ziegler or Heather Corcoran using the information at right or send an email to firstname.lastname@example.org.
+Contact Laura Ziegler and Heather Corcoran at email@example.com.